 Screening and breast self-checking

-As mentioned, trans men and trans women are at a lower risk of breast cancer compared to cis women.
-Nonetheless, everyone is susceptible to breast cancer, especially if you have not had a double mastectomy.
+Although trans men and trans women are at a lower risk of breast cancer compared to cis women, everyone is susceptible to breast cancer, especially if you have not had a double mastectomy.

 We recommend regular self-checking for everyone, regardless of gender.
 Please see our short video for guidance on how to check your breasts.